Rug Hooking vs. Rug Punch Needle - Understanding the Differences

 Gripper Frames

 Gripper frames are the most commonly used frames for rug hooking.
 Available in lap or floor models, many rotate or tilt for comfort.
-Popular options include Snapdragon, Puritan, Bee-Line, Talon, and Needleworks Octagonal Frames.
+Popular options include Puritan, Bee-Line, and Needleworks Octagonal Frames.

 Wooden Hoops (Beginner-Friendly)